-A broadcaster of distinction, NPO 3 has aired more than 20 shows between 1981 and N/A. Some of the best tv shows from NPO 3 include Jeugdjournaal and Sinterklaasjournaal, airing in 1981 and 2001 respectively.
-Stay up-to-date with over 20 of NPO 3’s elite series, with our list refreshed for June 2026.
+A broadcaster of distinction, NPO 3 has aired more than 20 shows between 1981 and 2026.
+Jeugdjournaal and Sinterklaasjournaal represent the pinnacle of NPO 3’s programming, launching in 1981 and 2001.
+As of July 2026, we’ve curated over 20 of NPO 3’s premier shows for your viewing pleasure.

 Jeugdjournaal is a Dutch television news programme produced by the Dutch public service broadcaster NOS for children.
 The programme has been broadcast since 1981.
 The aim of Jeugdjournaal is to present news that is both of interest and understanding to young viewers, without shying away from the main national and international news headlines.
 The broadcasts are viewed extensively by older viewers; about one-sixth of the programme's viewership are adults.
 Jeugdjournaal is involved in setting up similar shows in several countries where neutral news broadcasts are scarce.
 A main evening programme airs at 6:45pm, running for 15 minutes every night on Nederland 3.
 A 5-minute update also airs on weekdays at 4:25pm.
 The short afternoon updates and a weekly compilation programme are broadcast on the international Dutch-language television station, BVN.